pistelak/SwiftTestingMigrator/README.md

 ## Limitations

-- XCTest `expectation`/`waitForExpectations` APIs are not yet supported.
-The tool will exit with an error when they are detected.
+- XCTest `expectation`/`waitForExpectations` APIs are not yet fully supported.
+The tool will exit with an error when they are detected unless `--force` is used.
 - UI automation tests (`XCUIApplication`)
 - Performance tests (`XCTMetric`)
 - Objective-C test code